-After moving notably higher at the open, stocks have seen some further upside over the course of the trading day on Friday.
-The strong gains on the day are partly offsetting the sell-off seen over the past two weeks, lifting the Dow to a new record high.
+After moving sharply higher at the open, stocks have continued to perform well throughout the trading day on Friday.
+The gains on the day are extending the upward trend seen over the past two weeks, lifting the Dow to a new record high.